Applications of Grassmannian flows to integrable systems: Numerical Simulations

-In the case of the nonlinear Schr\"odinger equation the procedure is very similar to that for the Korteweg de Vries equation.
-Given $p_0(x)=\frac12\cosh(x/40)$ we solve the Fredholm integral equation in Lemma~\ref{lemma:NLSprescription} for $g_{\mathrm{approx}}=g_{\mathrm{approx}}(0,z;x,0)$, with data $p_0$ and $q_0$ defined in terms of $p_0$ as shown in the lemma.
-This is achieved numerically by approximating the integrals in both the definition of $q_0$ and the Fredholm equation over $[-L/2,0]$ by Riemann sums and solving the resulting system of linear algebraic equations.
-We then set $u_0(x)=g_{\mathrm{approx}}(0,0;x,0)$.
+In the case of the nonlinear Schr\"odinger equation the procedure is very similar to that for the Korteweg--de Vries equation.
+Given an initial scattering profile $p_0(x)=\frac12\cosh(x/40)$, we restrict the interval domain to $[-L/2,L/2]$ as before.
 We chose $L=40$ in this case.
-The Fourier spectral method we used to advance the nonlinear Schr\"odinger solution forward in time is the split-step method:
+We then numerically solve the linear Fredholm equation in order to generate $g_{\mathrm{approx}}=g_{\mathrm{approx}}(0,0;x,0)$.
+We use the same approximation method to solve the linear Fredholm integral equation as described above, except that we define the matrix $\widehat{Q}_{m,n}(x_\ell;t)$ differently as follows, to account for the fact that is this case, the operator $\hat Q\coloneqq P^\dag P$.
+Since we have,